 - In 2011, Massachusetts invested nearly a billion in road and bridge projects to fund 450 projects, including 300 active construction projects and 150 maintenance projects.

 - The state’s Accelerated Bridge Program is an unprecedented 8-year, $3 billion investment in the Commonwealth's bridges, which will dramatically reduce the number of structurally deficient bridges in Massachusetts.
-Already, the program has reduced the number of structurally deficient bridges by 20%.
+Already, the program has reduced the number of structurally deficient bridges by 20 percent.